sbwoodside/dundasvalleyorchestra.ca/index.md

 1. **Benny’s Tunes** _(soloist Ross Wooldridge, clarinet)_
 1. **Duke Ellington Medley**

-_Admission is free.
-DVO gratefully accepts donations, and tax receipts are provided for donations of $10 or more._

-_DVO is comprised of talented amateur musicians from the Hamilton area.
+Admission is free.
+DVO gratefully accepts donations, and tax receipts are provided for donations of $10 or more.
+DVO is comprised of talented amateur musicians from the Hamilton area.
 The venue is wheelchair accessible.
-Please remember that St. Paul’s is a fragrance-free facility._
+Please remember that St. Paul’s is a fragrance-free facility.
+{: .notice--info}

 [![Swing into Spring! concert poster](/images/concerts/2023/poster-2023-05-28-small.jpg)](/images/concerts/2023/poster-2023-05-28.pdf)